hosseinihossein/Web-Frontend-Library-Part001/list6437bd75ffe54c9cb62eb4fe7c3f483d/Readme.txt

 - Title: Image Crad Slider
-- Description: A box containing some movie cards that can be clicked and dragged and slid smoothly.
+- Description: A box containing some movie cards that can be clicked, dragged and slid smoothly.
 - Tags: image movie slide slider card container